How to Find the Best Time to Post

 After we select the relevant brands and the channels we are most interested in, we will use the Fanpage Karma social media tool to generate the infographic below showing at what days and times followers of those leisure brands are most active and most likely to interact with the posts.
 It also shows the number of posts during a particular day or time of day.

-This graphic displays circles of different size and color.
+As you can see, our “when to post on social media” infographic displays circles of different size and color.
 The bigger the circle, the higher the number of posts.
 The greener the circle, the more interactions per fan on posts at that time.
 Of course, within the tool you can choose different timeframes (i.e. the last week, the last 3 months, etc.) and add channels or brands we would like to include in your analysis.

 As you can see just from this chart, there are useful insights about what times of day most posts take place, as well as the times of day when the most post interaction takes place.
 For instance, there are not very many posts at 6 p.m. on Fridays, but the post interaction rate is high.
 Conversely, Tuesdays and Thursdays appear to have relatively low post interaction rates throughout the day.
 Using this data, you may consider posting at times that may have high interaction rates but not so many posts.